-But Savannah’s Forsyth Park is one of the city’s crown jewels: shaded, beautiful, and or course, packed with history!
+For instance, Savannah’s Forsyth Park is one of the city’s crown jewels, spacious, shaded, beautiful.

 Bordered by some of Savannah’s Great Houses, a walk of the outer loop showcases some of the city’s best architecture.

-Named for John Forsyth, the Governor of Georgia who had just died in 1841, the park began as just 10 wooded acres set aside to become Savannah’s first recreational park.
-Over the years, the park was improved and expanded.
+The park began as just 10 wooded acres set aside to become Savannah’s first recreational park.

-Some things to check out in Forsyth Park during your Savannah dream vacation:
+Check out some things in Forsyth Park during your Savannah dream vacation:

 Surrounded by oaks dripping in Spanish moss, the gleaming white fountain setting is like something out of a fairy-tale.

-Originally placed to be the focal point in a gardened park called “Forsyth Place”, the fountain sits in the direct path of Bull Street, were it to continue through the park.
+The fountain sits in the direct path of Bull Street, where it continues through the park.

 Adorned at the top by the lady with her staff, above wading cranes, the spray creates soothing sounds and cooling mists.